dstotijn/v0x.nl/src/content/work-experiences/hetty-software.md

 order: 1
 ---

+For [GitBook](https://www.gitbook.com/), I helped integrate error tracking and logging for Cloudflare Workers with the existing observability stack.
+I also extended the customer facing REST API (TypeScript, Firebase) with new endpoints for user management, improved single sign-on features, and built a proof of concept for a Terraform provider plugin (Go).

 For [Eventpartners](https://eventpartners.nl/en/), I designed and built an MVP of a multi-tenant SaaS platform for event planning & management.
 Keywords: Node.js (NestJS), React, PostgreSQL, Prisma, Apollo GraphQL, codegen,